Thoughts from RBAir’s Clinical Lead, Lucy DeHavas, on World Mental Health Day

 - To have quicker access to psychological help from external services.

-At Red Balloon we have a joint focus on education, well-being and community – “three arms around the young person”.
+At Red Balloon we have a joint focus on education, wellbeing and social re-engagement – “three arms around the young person”.
 All parts of the Red Balloon provision are delivered by staff who keep these five ways of helping identified above (as outlined by our students) at the fore of all they do.

 Mental Health for All